justinmanley/www.justinmanley.work/posts/how-I-learned-to-stop-worrying-and-love-optimization/index.md

 ---
-title: How I learned to stop worrying and love optimization
+title: How I Learned to Stop Worrying and Love Optimization
 date: March 20, 2023
 synopsis: A personal meditation on optimization culture.
 cover-image: ./images/deepmind_runner.gif